- 22 mars 2019

-It was coined in the 1950s, but the term CANZUK — a union (or alliance or pact) of Canada, Australia, New Zealand, and the United Kingdom — has been repurposed in the wake of the Brexit vote.
-Rallying behind it …EN SAVOIR PLUS
+It was coined in the 1950s, but the term CANZUK — a union (or alliance or pact) of Canada, Australia, New Zealand, and the United Kingdom — has been repurposed in the wake of …EN SAVOIR PLUS

 Early in September, a new institution of higher learning opened its doors in Europe.
 In itself, this is not usually a particularly noteworthy event.
-But this is no run-of-the-mill college, nor are its founders conventional academics. …EN SAVOIR PLUS
+But this is no run-of-the-mill college, nor are its founders conventional academics.
+The school in question …EN SAVOIR PLUS

 The world has marked the 100th anniversary of Armistice Day, the peace treaty that ended the bloodshed of World War I. In Paris, world leaders gathered to commemorate the day the guns fell silent.
 At Vimy Ridge and Mons, …EN SAVOIR PLUS